oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/08-spm/spm.md

 In this lab, you will:
 * Create SQL Plan Baseline for one statement
-* Fix all before-upgrade statements
+* Test the SQL Plan Baseline

 ### Prerequisites